mathjax/MathJax-src/README.md

 # Development repository for MathJax v3 #

 MathJax v3 is now in beta release; see the [beta branch](https://github.com/mathjax/mathjax-v3/tree/beta) for details.
-See the [https://github.com/mathjax/mj3-demos](https://github.com/mathjax/mj3-demos) for examples of using MathJax v3 in webpages, and [https://github.com/mathjax/mj3-demos-node](https://github.com/mathjax/mj3-demos-node) for examples of using MathJax v3 in node applications.
+See the [mj3-demos repository](https://github.com/mathjax/mj3-demos) for examples of using MathJax v3 in webpages, and the [mj3-demos-node repository](https://github.com/mathjax/mj3-demos-node) for examples of using MathJax v3 in node applications.

 See the [release notes](https://github.com/mathjax/mathjax-v3/releases) for details of the changes in this beta release.
 See the examples linked above for documentation on how to use and configure MathJax for use in browsers or node applications.
 More documentation will be forthcoming as part of the official version 3.0.0 release currently being prepared.